 Notable features:

-- Durable fabric treated with a DWR finish
+- Bluesign-approved 4-way stretch fabric treated with a PFC-free DWR finish; odor-control additives

-- Three zippered pockets for keeping wallet, keys, phone, etc. safe and secure
+- Three zippered pockets for keeping wallet, keys, phone, etc. safe and secure; the shorts can be stuffed into the back snap pocket

 Pros: